Ibinabo-Direh/Titanic-An-Exploratory-Data-Analysis/README_TEMPLATE.md

 - Discover the relationship between survival and various factors.
 - Determine the correlation between age and survival.
-- Discover how (if) gender impacted on survival chances.
+- Discover if gender impacted on survival chances.
 - Confirm the influence (or not) of fair/class on chances of survival.